Aoshua/MVCDocker/README.md

+## Purpose:
-I am attempting to integrate Docker with a .Net Core MVC project within a Visual Studio environment as seamlessly as possible.
+The repo is a playground for me to practice integrating Docker with a .Net Core MVC project within a Visual Studio environment as seamlessly as possible.

 ## Set-Up:
 1. Make MVC Project with Docker Support